Brian Work - Biography

 After a while, Brian decided it was time to get that degree, and in 2009 he graduated magna cum laude from Valdosta State University with a BFA in Theatre.
 At VSU, Brian served as leader of the "To Be Named Later..." improv troupe and Artistic Director of the Immediate Theatre Project.
 While there, Brian worked on a number of student films & took several writing courses.
 He also started his own production company, Cold Silver Films.

 Brian returned to Atlanta, where he has worked with The Atlanta Opera (Aida), Expressions Theatre (Assistant Director & the title character in The Legend of Sir Cleges and His Gifts), and Rosewater Theatre (Justin Waverly in Christmas Belles.)
-He has also done improv regularly as a member of The OTC Comedy Troupe.
+He also performed improv as a member of The OTC Comedy Troupe.

 Lately, Brian has been focusing his energies on writing and directing.
 He has produced a number of digital shorts with Cold Silver Films, and is in post-production on two short films and his first feature film, Uncommon Law, which he shot during the summer of 2011.